js-ferguson/myBlog/myBlog/README.md

 * ability to make a post sticky so it stays at the top of the post feed

-* Wire up the project modal to the db

 * Do something with the about page... or get rid of it.

+* Post replies should show the username of the user who commented

 * Sub link to get an email about each new post